PeyalBepari81/Peyal-s_Portfolio_project/PowerBi_project/Olist_PowerBi_Analysis/README.md

 This project analyzes the Brazilian Olist E-Commerce dataset using Microsoft Power BI.

-The objective is to transform raw e-commerce data into an interactive Business Intelligence dashboard that provides insights into sales performance, products, customers, payments, and delivery operations.
+The objective is to transform raw e-commerce data into an interactive Business Intelligence dashboard that provides insights into sales performance, products, customers, payments, sellers, and delivery operations.

 The project covers data preparation, data quality assessment, dimensional data modeling, DAX measures, KPI development, interactive visualizations, and business-focused analysis.